Preserving a Historic Icon

 Observation Bar – 2013

-Recently completed phase II Observation Bar Restoration program includes the restoration and installation of the original ceiling fixtures (etched light glass installed mid February), the reproduction of installation of the original Back Bar Door, the repair of the original red and green lantern back bar light fixtures, the painting of the interior columns, the repair and cleaning of the clocks and the reproduction of the 7 original bar stools.
-The unique round “eye-ball” ceiling light fixtures are under restoration for installation as well.
+Recently completed phase II Observation Bar Restoration program includes the restoration and installation of the original ceiling fixtures (etched light glass), the reproduction and installation of the original Back Bar Door, the repair of the original red and green lantern back bar light fixtures, the painting of the interior columns, the repair and cleaning of the clocks and the reproduction of the seven original bar stools.
+The unique round "eye-ball" ceiling light fixtures are under restoration for installation as well.
 Flooring options are also under evaluation.
-Soon, the original employee back-bar door will be reinstalled, lighting contained in the recessed cornice will be installed, and refinishing of the 4 pylons will be completed.
+Soon, the original employee back-bar door will be reinstalled, lighting contained in the recessed cornice will be installed, and refinishing of the four pylons will be completed.

 Life Boat – 2013